OurFamilyWizard co-parenting for Claude — messages, calendar, expenses, and journal

 user.ts ofw_get_profile, ofw_get_notifications

-calendar.ts list, create, update, delete events
+calendar.ts List, create, update, delete events

-expenses.ts totals, list, create
+expenses.ts Totals, list, create

-journal.ts list, create entries
+journal.ts List, create entries

-OFW uses Spring Security form login:
+src/auth-password.ts does the legacy OFW Spring Security form login:

 MIT